 4. Sign up for Orientation

 All first-time, full-time and part-time students need to attend Orientation.
-Transfer students must attend New Student Intake for advisement and registration.
+Transfer students are to report to the academic department for advisement and registration.
 In order to attend Orientation, you need to:

 - Be fully admitted into the college.
 You will receive a username and password for MyECC.